Updated: Nov 20

-Even if you have all the medical knowledge about how it should feel to have a concussion, you still can’t imagine how it is to actually have it.
+Even if you have all the medical knowledge about what a concussion feels like, you still can’t imagine how it is to actually have it.
 It’s a daily struggle, mentally and physically.
 This is for sure the hardest challenge and struggle I ever had in my life, no doubt about that.
+What does it feel like to have a concussion?
+I described how it felt for me.
+Scroll down!

-How does having a concussion feel for me personally?
+What does iT feel like to have a concussion for me personally?

 How can I explain my symptoms to others?

-A lot of people asked me what I felt because of course, I looked normal, aside from my tired eyes and restless energy.
+A lot of people asked me what a concussion feels like, I looked normal, aside from my tired eyes and restless energy.
+What does it feel like to have a concussion?
 Here are some examples of how I explain my symptoms to others:

 Nauseousness: It feels like getting nauseous from a boat trip, but then ALL the time.